Nested Sampling Methods: Integration

 is standard normal distributed.
-This is easy to numerically confirm by sampling $n_{1}$ uniform integers from $0$ to $N-1$ many times and plotting the $z$ values.
+This is easy to numerically confirm by sampling $n_{1}$ integers sampled uniformly in $[0,N)$ and plotting the $z$ values.
 We make two important remarks: Firstly, in this form, the $U$ test allows $N$ to vary from iteration to iteration.
 Secondly, the sign of the $z$ statistic indicates the direction of the bias.

 Now the sensitivity of the KS test and the $U$ test (both two-sided) can be compared.
 For reasonable numbers of live points, two scenarios are considered in Table~\ref{tab:teststats}: In the first simulation (top), generated insertion orders are truncated to only cover the range $0$ to $\left\lceil N\times C\right\rceil $, with $C<1$.
 In the second simulation (bottom), generated insertion orders are simulated from a mildly slanted power law distribution, with order $i$ more likely at the low end.
 We simulated $100,000$ samples of size $N=1000,\,400,\,100$ and apply the KS and $U$ tests.
 The fraction of tests reporting a $3\sigma$ deviation are compared in Table~\ref{tab:teststats}.
 In general, the U test has a higher detection rate.
 However, when the detection rate is already high ($>50\%$), or very close to the expected false positive rate, the KS test sometimes performs similarly or better.
 However, these are less interesting edge cases.
-Additional to being more sensitive, the U test is simpler to implement, as only $\frac{2O+1}{N}$ and the number of samples $n_{1}$ need to be accumulated, instead of entire histograms.
+Additional to being more sensitive, the U test is slightly simpler to implement, as only $\frac{2O+1}{N}$ and the number of samples $n_{1}$ need to be accumulated, instead of entire histograms.

-The test can be applied in three different ways.
-As above, 1) \citet{Fowlie2020} tests on the full run, and 2) every $N$ iterations with a Bonferroni correction.
-As a third option, one can accumulate until $|z|$ exceeds a predefined threshold.
-For example, when simulating 10,000,000 iterations with uniform insertion order, resetting the accumulation statistic when $|z|>4$ leads to segment lengths no shorter than $10^{5.5}$.
+The test can be applied in three different ways: (1) on the full run as in \citet{Fowlie2020}, (2) every $N$ iterations \citep{Fowlie2020}, probably with a Bonferroni correction, and (3) accumulate until $|z|$ exceeds a predefined threshold.
+For example, when simulating $10^{7}$ iterations with uniform insertion order, resetting the accumulation statistic when $|z|>4$ leads to segment lengths no shorter than $10^{5.5}$.
 If shorter segments are regularly produced, or more specifically, if the number of segments of a NS run is larger than the number of iterations divided by $10^{5.5}$, this is an indication that the run is biased.
 This option avoids selecting a chunk size to apply the test.